ehanahamed/ehdotfiles/docs/postInstallation.md

 ## Keyboard layout

+use kde's keyboard settings for layouts & super key & disabling certain keys etc

+OR

 check `/usr/share/X11/xkb/rules/base.lst` for a list of layouts.

 Then use `setxkbmap -model MODEL -layout LAYOUT -variant VARIANT` to change layout.